-- (1) The Commissioner may after receiving an application under section 12: - (a) grant a VASP licence with or without conditions; or - (b) refuse to grant a VASP licence. - (2) The Commissioner must, in making a decision under subsection (1), consider the following: - (a) the information and documents provided that the applicant's business will be financially viable; and - (b) the services to be provided by the applicant is to be provided in a manner that will not bring Vanuatu into disrepute as an international financial centre; and - (c) that each owner, beneficial owner, controller, director and manager of the applicant is a fit and proper person; and - (d) the source of funds used to pay the capital of the applicant is acceptable; and
+- (1) The Commissioner may after receiving an application under section 12: - (a) grant a VASP licence with or without conditions; or - (b) refuse to grant a VASP licence. - (2) The Commissioner must, in making a decision under subsection (1), consider the following: - (a) the information and documents provided that the applicant's business will be financially viable; and - (b) the services to be provided by the applicant is to be provided in a manner that will not bring Vanuatu into disrepute as an international financial centre; and - (c) that each owner, beneficial owner, controller, director and manager of the applicant is a fit and proper person; and

-- (e) the applicant has measures in place to ensure that the proposed officers, registered agents and persons acting with its instructions are fit and proper persons to fulfil the responsibilities of their positions; and - (f) the information supplied by the applicant is complete and not false or misleading; and - (g) the applicant has at least 2 years' experience in providing virtual asset services; and - (h) the applicant has good standing with a foreign regulator; and - (i) the applicant has paid the prescribed fee; and - (j) any additional information and documents requested have been provided within the specified time; and - (k) there is no reason to believe that the applicant would not comply with the requirements of this Act and its Regulations; and - (l) the Guidelines.
+- (d) the source of funds used to pay the capital of the applicant is acceptable; and - (e) the applicant has measures in place to ensure that the proposed officers, registered agents and persons acting with its instructions are fit and proper persons to fulfil the responsibilities of their positions; and - (f) the information supplied by the applicant is complete and not false or misleading; and - (g) the applicant has at least 2 years' experience in providing virtual asset services; and - (h) the applicant has paid the prescribed licensing fee; and - (i) any additional information and documents requested have been provided within the specified time; and - (j) there is no reason to believe that the applicant would not comply with the requirements of this Act and its Regulations; and - (k) the Guidelines.